Backbone81/write-ahead-log/README.md

 There are several points still open:

-- Investigate why the internal/wal benchmarks to have memory allocations.
+- Investigate why the internal/wal benchmarks have memory allocations.
 - Reading from disk might be improved by introducing a bufio.Reader.
 This might result in less read calls to disk and improve read performance.
 Measurements need to be done to gain insights.
 - Extend the CLI with functionality to print details for every entry (sequence number, file offset, length).